Copper Jewelry Care

 Vinegar: Fill a small glass or plastic (don't use metal) cup with white vinegar, place your copper jewelry into the glass of vinegar making sure the vinegar covers the jewelry.
 You can add a sprinkle of salt to the vinegar if you'd like.
 Wait several minutes.
 After several minutes remove your copper jewelry from the cup, rinse with cold water, and dry your jewelry with a soft cloth.
 To maintain a beautiful finish and protective coating after cleaning, you can apply a thin coat of Renaissance Wax.

 Polishing Cloth: If you prefer the look of antiqued, oxidized copper with bright highlights, you can wash your jewelry with some warm soapy water, and then dry it off.
 Use a Sunshine polishing cloth, or a Pro Polish pad to buff your dry jewelry.
-To maintain a beautiful finish and protective coating after cleaning, you can apply a thin coat of Renaissance Wax.
+To maintain a beautiful finish and protective coating after cleaning, you can apply a thin coat of Renaissance Wax to help preserve the shive for a few months.

 All of my bare copper jewelry is polished with Renaissance Wax before it is shipped to you.
 Renaissance Wax is specially designed to help protect your jewelry from tarnishing over time, but it does eventually wear off and may need to be reapplied.
 You can purchase Renaissance Wax on Amazon.
 It only takes a tiny amount to polish your jewelry and one can may last you many years.